jelkewcharoen/SpotifyOnPi/README.md

 (Image of the humidity/temp sensor on the bottom here)

 When any of these options are selected, a signal is sent via GPIO to the Node Red program running on the Pi.
-Node red will then send the command to the connected Spotify account.
-The Pi will be connected to a bluetooth speaker which music will play through.
+Node Red will then send the command to the connected Spotify account.
+The Pi will be connected to a Bluetooth speaker which music will play through.

 If the 'Select Playlist' Option is selected, Node Red will send a list of available playlists to the mbed.
 A new screen will pop up with all the playlist options to choose from.
 Once a playlist is selected, the screen will return to displaying the default options (Pause, Skip, etc.).